Hendrix’s Poetry Book Featured in State Series

 “I started out just writing poems about what I knew: my childhood in rural north Alabama, animals, the mountains, farming, religion, queerness,” they said.
 “I started noticing that all these poems had similar themes, settings, and conceits, and at that point I did start to write towards a collection.
 It took several rounds of revision, though, before these poems had a clear arc that felt like a book.”

-The collection that resulted is an extended meditation on mercy, she said, what it means, how it changes, how it can be violent, and how violence can actually be kindness, though not always.
+The collection that resulted is an extended meditation on mercy, they said, what it means, how it changes, how it can be violent, and how violence can actually be kindness, though not always.
 “It’s a queer coming-of-age narrative in a very restrictive place, but it’s also about how one becomes implicated in inflicting pain too, even with good intentions,” Hendrix said.
 “It’s also about finding love, finding the self, beyond that violence.
 I hope readers will experience that journey with openness, and come away from this book thinking about their own enactments of mercy.”

-The book’s cover image is of Lucifer from the illustrated Paradise Lost, a choice that Hendrix said also can be misunderstood.
+Because of the book’s title and some of the content, people sometimes assume that Hendrix is anti-religion.
+“I’m not at all,” they explained.
+“But I really do like to question what I’m told, so a lot of this book is questioning that kind of religion—the very specific regional Christianity I grew up around. ”The book’s cover image is of Lucifer from the illustrated Paradise Lost, a choice that Hendrix said also can be misunderstood.
 “I love reading—or perhaps more accurately, intentionally misreading—Milton’s version of Lucifer as a sympathetic character.
 There’s something in Lucifer that I think is so beautifully, tragically human, and that kind of humanity is so central to my book.
 Flawed love, flawed mercy, are the imperfectly beating heart of it.”

 Poetry and Disability Studies

 Hendrix also completed their doctoral dissertation this year, combining passions for poetry and disability studies by delving into the poetics of imperceptible disabilities.
-She looked at questions such as how the mind, or asthma, or deafness shape a poem.
+They looked at questions such as how the mind, or asthma, or deafness shape a poem.
 “I felt that contemporary US poetry was a fruitful space for that kind of inquiry and analysis, since we’re seeing a sort of neo-confessionalism right now—poems that are very concerned with identity and representation,” they said.

 An essay Hendrix wrote on Ilya Kaminsky’s poetry collection Deaf Republic has been accepted for publication by PMLA, the journal of the Modern Language Association of America.